mingmarlama/IT-assignment/README.md

 # IT-assignment
-all aAll assignments related to IT
+All assignments related to IT